d33pcode/spaghettidevops/content/post/implement-a-custom-smtp-telnet-library-in-python.md

 +++

-Why the f_*k you should implement a custom_ telnet _library in_ python_?
-Don't you know how_ telnet* protocol is obsolete, unsecure and - above all - already implemented by [telnetlib](https://docs.python.org/2/library/telnetlib.html)?
+Why the fuck you should implement a custom _telnet_ library in _python_?
+Don't you know how _telnet_ protocol is obsolete, unsecure and - above all - already implemented by [telnetlib](https://docs.python.org/2/library/telnetlib.html)?

 Yup, I obviously know it.
 But two reasons guided me into the - simple, indeed - adventure of rewriting the standard _telnetlib_ using [socket](https://docs.python.org/2/library/socket.html)? library: